wstevo4891/griffen/README.md

 The client wanted the site integrated with the Dropbox and Zoho API's and this project shows how to accomplish that functionality.
-When a user completes one of the three application forms, a pdf copy is sent to the Dropbox account specified in the dropbox.rb initializer.
+When a user completes one of the three application forms, a pdf copy is sent to the Dropbox account specified in the dropbox_config.rb initializer.
 Likewise, when a user registers an account, the contact info is inserted as a "lead" in the initialized Zoho CRM account.

 #Installation